Lunartyx/dcJS_react/README.md

-#Hello this is a test if this gets committed to the right repository
+#Hello this is a te

 This project is a test for controlling a discord bot on a webpage made with ReactJS.